trailofbits/testing-handbook/content/docs/languages/rust/00-unit-tests.md

 ## Installation and first steps

 The standard and ultimate tool for executing unit and integration tests for Rust codebases is the `cargo test`.
 The basic setup and usage of `cargo test` is well-known, so we will skip the introduction.

+You can also try [the `cargo-nextest`](https://nexte.st/index.html) - a new test runner.

 ```rust
 #[cfg(test)]